 recommendations from you and other healthcare professionals providing

-by acting as liaison between various health professionals and services;
+care by acting as liaison between various health professionals and

-helping adjudicators and other parties understand your health care
+by helping adjudicators and other parties understand your health

 Coordinate care and